korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

         cmake --build build --clean-first

-The deliverable you can provision onto Microvisor will be built into `build/Demo/gpio_toggle_demo.elf`.
+The deliverable you can provision onto the Microvisor Nucleo board will be built into `build/Demo/gpio_toggle_demo.elf`.

+## Copyright

+The sample code is © 2021, Twilio, Inc.

+FreeRTOS is © 2021, Amazon Web Services, Inc